 An almost-daily look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

-Heading into tonight's meeting with the Carolina Hurricanes at PNC Arena, the Flyers own a 9-8-3-0 all-time mark in games played on November 5.
-Philadelphia was winless in their first seven outings on this day (0-4-3), but strung together six consecutive wins (1989-2005) and have won seven of their last eight November 5 tilts.
+Heading into tonight's road contest with the Calgary Flames, the Flyers have put together a 9-8-3-0 all-time mark in 21 games played on November 5.
+Philadelphia was winless in their first seven outings on this date (0-4-3), but strung together six consecutive wins (1989-2005) and have won seven of their last nine November 5 tilts (7-1-0-1).

 1967 -- Yvan Cournoyer ruined Bernie Parent's shutout bid with less than seven minutes remaining in the third period to salvage a point for the visitors as the Flyers and Montreal Canadiens skated to a 1-1 tie at the Spectrum.

 Philadelphia had beaten the Habs 4-1 a day earlier at the Forum in their inaugural matchup with Les Habitants in the front end of a home-and-home set, as the expansion club took three of a possible four points in the pair of contests.

 1975 -- Bobby Clarke scored twice -- one shorthanded and the other with the man advantage -- as the Flyers and Chicago Blackhawks battled to a 4-4 deadlock at Chicago Stadium.